 What Guitar Does Garth Brooks Play?

 Alright, now to the reason why you are here.
 What Guitar does Garth Brooks Play?
-Now, unlike a lot of mainstream artists nowadays who are use a number of different guitars, Mr. Brooks keeps it pretty simple.
+Now, unlike a lot of mainstream artists nowadays who use a number of different guitars, Mr. Brooks keeps it pretty simple.
 He uses 2 guitars.
-One acoustic and one electic.
+One acoustic and one electric.

 Garth Brooks Acoustic Guitar 2020

-The “signature” and most uniquw part of Garth Brooks’ signature guitar is for sure the sound hole.
-Instead of the typical circle sound hole that is seen on almost every single acoustic guitar every made, it has a “dreadnought” shaped sound hole.
+The “signature” and most unique part of Garth Brooks’ signature guitar is for sure the sound hole.
+Instead of the typical circle sound hole that is seen on almost every single acoustic guitar ever made, it has a “dreadnought” shaped sound hole.

 Tonally does it make a difference?, maybe, but personally I don’t think that is the point.
 It stands out and it gets the people going, just like Garth Brooks does.
 Read more about it here.

 Takamine Collaboration with Garth Brooks

 Garth has been a loyal Takamine player for a long time.
 And once they become rich and famous, most musicians/ players end up working with their favorite brand to create something special like this so fans can get a piece of the action.
 You can check out the signature model on the Takamine Website!